piyushchauhan/Chall-3_WebDev_NJACK/README.md

 # Special Features
 - Bootstrap: Cross platform compatibility.
-- JQuery: Browsing through the menu of the restaurant.
+- JavaScript: Browsing through the menu of the restaurant.